philipvanderbroek/philipvanderbroek.github.io/Design System.md

 In our weekly design team meeting we would discuss progress and assign out particular tasks.
 We would also use that time to discuss real instances of the components in features we were working on to understand the considerations in a real context.
 The principal designer and I had weekly meetings and ad hoc collaboration with the front end developers throughout the process.

 ### Final Result

 The final result was a detailed and documented set of components in sketch and code, and significant updates to product itself.

 Image Here

-Design tool and workflow
+### Design tool and workflow

 The design system was captured in sketch leveraging a shared symbols library.
 With the shared symbols library we could be more productive at creating high fidelity mockups.
-It also acted as a standardizing force.
-If you aren’t using a shared symbol, why not?
+It also acted as a standardizing force: if you aren’t using a shared symbol, why not?

 We uploaded a shared master sketch file to google drive and would create a new file from that whenever we started a new project.
 There are of course some challenges with that workflow, but it was dead simple and just worked for us.